 - (a) Initiating investigation.
-At any time, with or without a complaint or a District Committee's report, and upon a reasonable belief that professional misconduct may have occurred, the Director may make such investigation as he deems appropriate as to the conduct of any lawyer or lawyers; provided, however, that investigations to be commenced upon the sole initiative of the Director shall not be commenced without the prior approval of the Executive Committee. - (b) Investigatory subpoena.
+At any time, with or without a complaint or a District Committee's report, and upon a reasonable belief that professional misconduct may have occurred, the Director may make such investigation as he deems appropriate as to the conduct of any lawyer or lawyers; provided, however, that investigations to be commenced upon the sole initiative of the Director shall not be commenced without the prior approval of the Executive Committee. - (b) Complaints by criminal defendants.
+No investigation shall commence on the complaint of a defendant, against whom there are pending criminal charges, insofar as the complaint against the defendant's attorney alleges inadequate representation by the attorney in the criminal matter.
+Any such complaint shall be summarily dismissed without prejudice.
+The Director's dismissal shall inform the defendant that the complaint may be sent to the chief district judge or trial court judge involved in the pending criminal charges.
+The judge may, at any time, refer the matter to the Director for investigation.
+The Director may communicate with the appropriate court regarding the complaint and its disposition. - (bc) Investigatory subpoena.
 With the Board Chairman or Vice-Chairman's approval upon the Director's application showing that it is necessary to do this before issuance of charges under Rule 9(a), the Director may subpoena and take the testimony of any person believed to possess information concerning possible unprofessional conduct of a lawyer.
 The examination shall be recorded by such means as the Director designates.
 The District Court of Ramsey County shall have jurisdiction over issuance of subpoenas and over motions arising from the examination.

-(c) Disposition.
+(ed) Disposition.

-- (1) Determination discipline not warranted.
+(1) Determination discipline not warranted.
 If, in a matter where there has been a complaint, the Director concludes that discipline is not warranted he shall so notify the lawyer involved, the complainant, and the Chairman of the District Committee, if any, that has considered the complaint.
+The notification:

-The notification: - (i) May set forth an explanation of the Director's conclusion; - (ii) Shall set forth the complainant's identity and the complaint's substance; and - (iii) Shall inform the complainant of his right to appeal under subdivision (d). - (2) Admonition.
+- (i) May set forth an explanation of the Director's conclusion; - (ii) Shall set forth the complainant's identity and the complaint's substance; and - (iii) Shall inform the complainant of his right to appeal under subdivision (de). - (2) Admonition.
 In any matter, with or without a complaint, if the Director concludes that a lawyer's conduct was unprofessional but of an isolated and non-serious nature, he may issue an admonition.
 The Director shall notify the lawyer in writing: